GwenNguyen2604/TravelBookingSystem/README.md

 Body (Sedan/SUV/Truck or blank): Sedan
 Attributes updated.
 ```
-10. You can revisit 2, 4, 5 to update the attributes, availability and rental price of the car, providing you have the VIN.
+10. You can revisit 2, 4, 5 to update the attributes, availability and rental price of the car, provided you have the VIN.
     To remove the car based on its VIN, choose 3.

 ## 💻 Tech Stack